 Choosing the right database is so important that there will be a complete presentation on this topic.
+On the lest if the field for the PMF and Sequence Query forms and on the right for the MS/MS form

 Very briefly, for a peptide mass fingerprint, search a comprehensive, non-redundant database, like SwissProt.
 If the data are any good, it won't matter if one or two mass values fail to find matches.
 The advantage of searching a small database is that the search is fast and the reports are concise.